SagarPandita0/Learning2020/README.md

 - [x] Inheritance of a class.

 ## BoxUnbox
 * Boxing[Stack -> Heap] and Unboxing[Heap -> Stack] are computationally expensive processes.
 When a value type is boxed, a new object must be allocated and           constructed.
 To a lesser degree, the cast required for unboxing is also expensive computationally.
 * Use **Generics** to avoid this performance issue altogether!

 ## Delegates
 * Here I showed declaration, instantiation, and use of a delegate that can be used to reference method[Adding Number here] that take an integer parameter and         returns an integer value.

+## UserDefinedExceptions
+* Here we learn that there are 2 types of Exceptions, Standard and Custom.
+* Standard ones have lots of restrictions in terms of what all errors can be displayed to the user.
+* User defined Exceptions circumvent the restrictions of standard class.
+Here we have the flexibility to output any type of custom message to the user, making the     whole UX/UI better.